Theinfection91/Ladderbot4/Ladderbot4Doc.md

 ### Delete League Command (`/league delete`)

 **Description:**
-Deletes a league with the specified name.
+Load a Modal confirmation window and deletes a league with the specified name.
 This command is irreversible and should be used with caution.
 Only administrators can use this command.

 **Usage:**
-/league delete leagueName:<string>
+/league delete

-**Parameters:**
-- `leagueName` (string): The name of the league to delete.
-Must match an existing league.

 **Process:**
 1. Loads the latest league database.